Update: Elmiron Eye Damage Lawsuits Could Head to Trial in Early 2023

 Kaiser Study Reveals Danger of Long-Term Elmiron Use

-Twenty-two of the 91 participants had clear symptoms of Elmiron toxicity.
+Twenty-two of the 91 participants had clear symptoms of an eye disorder or Elmiron toxicity.
 The rate of toxicity rose with the dosage of Elmiron taken, from 11% of those taking 500 to 1,000 grams to 42% of those taking 1,500 grams or more.

-The findings indicated that about 25% of patients who’d taken large doses of Elmiron had signs of eye damage, and that damage caused by the drug could be mistaken for other retinal conditions, such as age-related macular degeneration or pattern dystrophy.
+The findings indicated that about 25% of patients who'd taken large doses of Elmiron had signs of eye damage, and that complications caused by the drug could be mistaken for other retinal conditions, such as age-related macular degeneration or vision damage.

 "It's unfortunate," said Dr. Robin Vora, lead author of the study.
 "You have a patient with a chronic condition like interstitial cystitis, for which there is no cure and no effective treatment.
 They get put on these medications because it's thought to have few side effects and few risks, and no one thinks about it again.
 And year after year, the number of pills they're taking goes up and up."

 100+ Reports of Eye Damage in Elmiron users: FDA Warning